 A commercial insurance carrier provides the actual insurance product, whereas an insurance agent or broker does not.
 An agency handles the account management and collects information for underwriting, but does not ultimately underwrite the policy or pay out claims.

-The insurance you need depends on your business, what exposures it faces, how costly they are, and how likely they are to occur.
-Evaluate your own business in the following categories, and consider what you might need to protect:
+The types of insurance policies your small business requires depends on the exposures your business faces, how costly they are, and how likely they are to occur.
+Consider the following categories and how they relate to your business:

 If loss, damage or destruction related to any of the above poses a significant financial risk to your business, consider finding an insurance product to address it.

 What insurance do small businesses need to carry?

 Nearly all small businesses should carry two insurance policies: general liability insurance and workers’ compensation insurance.
 However, the only legally required insurance for small businesses is workers’ compensation.
 Check the state where your business operates to see if they require workers’ compensation coverage.

 Read more about these, and other small business insurance policies below.

 Your business size, operations, location and assets will determine what other policies might apply.
 Common commercial policies for small businesses include: